learnk8s/learnk8s.io/_blog/why-kube/index.md

 And the in the tipical scenario your application is developed, packaged and released in subsequent steps, one after the other.

-When you work on several components that has to be released, reality kicks.
+One team produces the work, the other packages and releases it.

+But when you actually implement the plan, you start noticing that reality looks different.

-What you thought was a straight line from development to production is indeed a mess.
+What you thought was a straight line from development to production is a bumpy road.

 Features are delayed because the automation pipeline isn't working.